The non-profit, private and independently-owned museum is located in Bryson City, NC.

 The FFMSA provides a center for learning both the history of fly fishing as well as the arts, the sciences, the crafts and the skills of fly fishing.
 The purpose of the museum is to capture and preserve the history of fly fishing in the region, since it is being lost daily as our “old timers” pass away and as modern methods and new generations of anglers move fly fishing forward through technology.

-The facility will serve as: 1) the second building of fly fishing exhibits; 2) a Southern Appalachian Aquatic Species Science Center (providing support for challenged, threatened or endangered species); 3) a Trout in the Classroom Regional Center (helping TU and schools in the SE mountain region): 4) a live Mountain Trout Stream: and 5) live presentations of all Southern Appalachian game fish, forage fish, etc.
+The aquarium will serve as: 1) the second building of fly fishing exhibits; 2) a Southern Appalachian Aquatic Species Science Center (providing support for challenged, threatened or endangered species); 3) a Trout in the Classroom Regional Center (helping TU and schools in the SE mountain region): 4) a live Mountain Trout Stream: and 5) live presentations of all Southern Appalachian game fish, forage fish, etc.